 For example: Let’s say that you like your television’s built-in streaming apps better than the apps built into your Blu-ray player, or even a Chromecast.
 Any audio from those streaming apps, like Netflix, Hulu, etc. — or an over-the-air antenna — need to get to your receiver somehow.
 In the past, this would have required that you connect an optical digital audio cable to link your TV with your receiver.
 But with HDMI ARC, audio can be sent back down to the receiver through the same cable that already connects the two devices.
 For those with wall-mounted TVs, that’s at least one less cable to snake through the wall!

-If you think that sounds great, just wait for eARC, likely coming to devices as early as 2018.
-As we explain in more detail below, with eARC, your TV’s audio processing capabilities are no longer part of the equation.
+If you think that sounds great, just wait for eARC, likely coming to devices as early as this year As we explain in more detail below, with eARC, your TV’s audio-processing capabilities are no longer part of the equation.
 You will be able to get the very best surround sound to any of your audio devices with no compromise.

 Let’s say you don’t have an A/V receiver, though.
 As noted above, many soundbars (from Yamaha’s affordable YAS-207 to Samsung’s powerful HW-K950 Dolby Atmos) also include HDMI inputs to allow a direct connection from a Blu-ray player or other source, allowing you to better preserve the audio quality.

-Again, today you can connect the bar to your TV via the ARC HDMI connection to pass the video signal to the TV, and also to receive audio back from TV programming, or any other components connected to the TV.
+Again, today you can connect the soundbar to your TV via the ARC HDMI connection to pass the video signal to the TV or any other components connected to the TV.
 With eARC, that connection just gets better, with no degradation of the audio signal imposed by your TV.

 We’ve teased some of what eARC can do, but here’s a little more explanation on how it does it, and what other benefits it offers.

-The “e” in eARC, stands for Enhanced (Audio Return Channel), and is new standard feature of HDMI 2.1 designed to the best possible audio resolution to come from your TV.
+The “e” in eARC stands for Enhanced (Audio Return Channel), and is a new standard feature of HDMI 2.1 that aims to provide the best possible audio resolution to come from your TV.
 The new configuration will require eARC support from both your TV and your audio device, which means your devices must support HDMI 2.1 — older HDMI versions will not support eARC.

 Previously, decoding high-bit-rate audio like Dolby Atmos required plugging your source device directly into a compatible audio/video receiver, soundbar, or powered speakers, as most TVs are limited to outputting compressed surround sound or even stereo audio.
 With eARC, you’ll be able to plug your HDMI devices directly into your TV, and the TV will then send the uncompressed, high-quality audio to a soundbar, receiver, or amplifier directly from the eARC port.